New Life Foundation

 The banquet table was a bountiful display of BBQ beef, chicken, sausage and baby back ribs, homemade potato salad and cole slaw, fresh green salad and much more, together with a favorite feature — the dessert table — mostly prepared by the New Life ladies.
 Student-provided entertainment followed.
 The southwestern theme of the entertainment brought to life beautiful old and new Western songs like “Cattle Call” and the joyful and exuberant “Thank God I’m a Country Boy.”
 One outstanding act was the harmonizing by Lynne and Kyle on “Wild Montana Skies.”
 Jokes and skits took us from the beauty parlor to the golf course, and the Pretties’ dance was the best and liveliest ever.
 The man in charge of the clubhouse building where the banquet was held was quite impressed by our efficiency and the thorough cleanup.
 Perhaps best of all, a transformation of one’s state was a definite result.
 Participants found that they were able to do much more than they ever thought possible.
 And this was perhaps the most positive and cheerful group of students ever to assemble at a New Life banquet.
 During the weekend, it was observed, people became more alive, more bright and cheery.

-Sunday’s class was held on the New Life property mountainside pergola, where deer sometimes grazed and an occasional golden-mantled squirrel could be seen scampering about.
-Speaker Dave Netherton called our attention to being aware of all of the physical senses and to the setting in the forest where gentle breezes wafted and sunlight danced through the trees.
-He said you have to work to climb up the “happy trail” but the result is an unmistakable feeling of elevation.
 Bill Brown retold the story of the Veteran and Apprentice angels who came to earth looking for just one person who wouldn’t sell his soul for earthly riches, then asked us the deeply profound question from the story: “Do you qualify?”
 The stories about “Vet and App” and the Angelic Weekly reminded us to be aware when we think we’re sincere and know it all; then the Veteran angel must tell App, “You’re still fooled by people — that’s why you’ve been an apprentice so long.”

 Comments after the break about the banquet experience included one from a new student from the East Coast who said she felt like a beginner and was reminded that Vernon said “God loves a beginner”.
 And the new people all jumped in to participate fully with a right spirit.
 Long-time student Regina Netherton spoke of what she learned: “It is almost unfathomable to realize the immense amount of work that was put into bringing about the banquet.
 So why do students work so hard at it?
 Because the invisible rewards of sensing a new existence and beginning to live above the crazy mind and this crazy world provide more than enough reward.”
 There is nothing more exciting than truly embracing this work.